 namesake.

 Spoiler alert.
 Some entries in the Table make veiled reference to entries elsewhere in the Table.
-Some of you tell us you’ve enjoyed discovering these associations on your own, so you might just hold off reading these rubric items until you’ve spent some time with the Table as a whole.
-Which, if you can’t spring for the print right now, you’re welcome to find in its entirety here.
+Some of you tell us you’ve enjoying discovering these associations on your own, so maybe hold off reading these rubric items until you’ve spent time with the Table as a whole.
+Which, if you can’t spring for the print version right now, you’ll find it here.

 N38.jpg